jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And that's the subject for the next book.
 For all the antagonists blustering and excuses, once a regular person becomes a player god, and holds a lever of power, the game is won.

 Consider this, for every dollar Main Street puts into car insurance, we only get back 50 cents in claims; the rest goes to taxes, marketing, and administration fees.
-That's how Main Street pays for the bullshit jobs of Darth Blockbuster.

 This book made you a player god in mind, the next will make you a player god in reality.
 You'll finally hold many levers of power in your hand, first for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Call Centre.
 No bullshit jobs.